nrjones8/blog/content/18f-fbi-officer-data.md

 (state, year, and number of officers per 1000 people).
 A simpler line plot could be used as well, but would be harder to read (since there would be a different line for each state).

+### Quick note on the data
-_Note that I left out DC from this graphic, since it's a bit of an outlier.
-Comparing it to states, which all have some combination of urban areas and non-urban areas, is a bit misleading.
+I removed both DC and Oregon from the below graphic.
+Comparing DC to states, which all have some combination of urban areas and non-urban areas, is a bit misleading.
 DC is completely urban, and therefore has a different makeup than states do.
-More on that later._
+More on that later.

+Oregon appeared to have incorrect data.
+Specifically, the data show that Oregon had 7031 (1.81 per 1000 people) officers in 2010, 23,006 (5.85 per 1000 people) officers in 2011, and returned back to 6492 officers (1.75 per 1000 people) in 2012.
+The data from 2011 are likely just incorrect.

 ![Officers per 1000](images/officer_rate_heatmap_state_year.png "Number of officers per 1000, by state and year")